vjeranc/UD_Croatian/README.md

 No language-specific features and relations were used.
 The POS tags and features were converted and manually checked.
 The syntactic annotation was done manually.

-When using the Croatian UD treebank, please cite the following paper:
+When using the Croatian UD treebank, please cite the [UD handle](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-1464) and the following paper:

 * Željko Agić and Nikola Ljubešić.
 2014.
 [The SETimes.HR Linguistically Annotated Corpus of Croatian](http://www.lrec-conf.org/proceedings/lrec2014/pdf/690_Paper.pdf).
 In Proc.
 LREC, pp. 1724--1727.